How To Improve Credit Score In 3 Months

 5. Increase credit history

-If you need personal loans that could help build your credit, MoneyLion is here to help!
-Based on the info you provide, you can get matched with offers for up to $50,000 from our top providers.
+MoneyLion helps you find personal loan offers based on your background and info you provide.
+You can get matched with offers for up to $100,000 from top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.
-You can also use the loan funds to pay off other existing debts.

 6. Avoid repeated credit inquiries

-A company may run a soft inquiry to determine whether you meet the basic requirements to apply for credit.
+A company may also run a soft inquiry to determine whether you meet the basic requirements to apply for credit.
 Soft inquiries do not affect your score.

 7. Pay down debt

-8. Seek professional help
+10. Seek professional help

-9. Monitor your progress
+11. Monitor your progress

-10. Stay consistent
+12. Stay consistent

 FAQ